Lianhua Qingwen: Elsewhere in Asia

 In the Philippines, its Food and Drug Administration approved Lianhua Qingwen on 7 August 2020 as a traditional herbal product that helps remove "heat-toxin invasion of the lungs, including symptoms such as fever, aversion to cold, muscle soreness, stuffy and runny nose".
 It is not registered as a COVID-19 medication, and a doctor's prescription is required for its use.
 A Filipino TCM physician interviewed by ABS-CBN clarified that although the medicine can be used for symptomatic treatment of flu-like symptoms in COVID-19 patients, it is not an antibiotic nor anti-viral, and cannot cure the disease itself.
 It cannot be taken as prophylaxis or as a health supplement.

 In Singapore, the Health Sciences Authority has issued an advisory to clarify that although it has been approved for sale as a Chinese proprietary medicine for the relief of cold and flu symptoms, Lianhua Qingwen is not approved to treat or alleviate symptoms of COVID-19.
 It warned that sellers who make claims that it can prevent, protect against or treat COVID-19 may face prosecution.

+In Cambodia at least 50,000 boxes were handed over to the Ministry of Health around April 2021, but it remains unclear both who the sponsor of the donation was, exactly how many capsules were donated and where the products were to be put to clinical use.
+After local pharmaceutical distributor Argon, a subsidiary of Dynamic Group claimed exclusive rights to distribute the product, a number of private importers and online resellers were shut down.